sassdawe/hnd3884.github.io/_posts/en.md

 - Microsoft SharePoint Enterprise Server 2013 Service Pack 1
 - Microsoft SharePoint Enterprise Server 2016

-The analysis below the article was performed on Microsoft SharePoint Enterprise Server 2016 version
+The analysis below was performed on Microsoft SharePoint Enterprise Server 2016 version

 ## Phân tích bản vá
 Install patch January and February 2022 of Sharepoint 2016, gather Sharepoint dll files and decompile into source.
 Add a few post-production steps to remove unnecessary elements (comments, ...).
 Finally compare the two patches to find where the code is used by microsoft developers to patch.
 A Deserialization patch location is found at Microsoft.Office.Server.Internal.Charting.UI.WebControls.ChartPreviewImage.loadChartImage()